-Jun Matsuyoshi has served as Director of Mental Health Services at Apicha Community Health Center since 2010.
+Jun Matsuyoshi has served as Director of Behavioral Health Services at Apicha Community Health Center since 2010.
 She coordinates psychosocial assessments, crisis intervention services and counseling for all patients at Apicha Community Health Center.

 She is a graduate of NYU with a Master of Social Work and brings with her over twenty years of experience providing mental health counseling for Public Health Solutions, Project Hospitality, Montefiore Hospital and Health and Hospital Corporation.

 Her dedication to the communities we serve is evidenced in her prior work experience and membership on the Board of Directors for Apicha CHC from 1994-2004.